 NHT loan applicants urged to hire competent professionals

-Persons wishing to purchase houses are encouraged to engage competent professionals to avoid delays in getting their National Housing Trust (NHT) loan disbursed.
+Persons wishing to purchase a home are encouraged to engage competent professionals to avoid delays in getting their National Housing Trust (NHT) loan disbursed.

 The agency promises that once persons are successful with their loan interview the money is usually paid out within 90 days.
 However, other processes external to the NHT may play a part in delaying the disbursement of funds.